ruralocity/docent/README.markdown

 I'd love to see your ideas and improvements.
 Fork the project on GitHub, make your changes (with specs!), and submit a pull request. **A note on specs:** I used Capybara feature specs to build Docent; the specs related to end-user access to links currently relies on a non-Rack::Test driver due to the need to check for redirection to an external site.
 I stuck with Selenium to minimize dependencies, at the expense of speed.

-StatBoard is released under the [MIT License][mit].
+Docent is released under the [MIT License][mit].
 See MIT-LICENSE for further details.

 [mit]: http://www.opensource.org/licenses/MIT